 Many retailers do prefer that video store managers have a decent knowledge of movies to meet with customer needs.
 Job postings on CareerBuilder.com in October 2013 stated that sales managers need strong communication skills to direct employees and to talk with customers.
 Video store managers should be open to learning new skills since many employers require that managers attend frequent leadership training seminars.

 Salary information for a video store manager is unavailable but comparisons can be made.
-In 2013, the BLS reported that supervisors of retail sales workers earned an annual mean salary of $41,450.
-According to BLS, this career field is projected to increased by 4% from 2012-2022.
+In 2018, the BLS reported that supervisors of retail sales workers earned an annual mean salary of $45,080.
+According to BLS, this career field is projected to decrease 2% from 2018-2028.